Retrospective: Return to Oz remains one of cinema’s darkest sequels

 Revisiting The Wizard of Oz then immediately watching its sequel, Return to Oz, creates a transition so viscerally unsettling I feel inclined to explain it through the following analogy.
 It’s like experiencing a lucid dream of an idyllic sun-dappled garden, full of splendid flowers and lush greenery, then visiting the same place in real-life and discovering it burnt to a cinder, dirt and dead wood scattered everywhere, the ground strewn with broken glass and needles.
-Which is to say: the belated follow-up to Victor Fleming’s watershed and wonderstruck classic is one hell of a downer, transforming dream into nightmare, and making a point that everything can decay terribly with time—even our sweetest reveries.
+Which is to say: the belated follow-up to Victor Fleming’s watershed and wonderstruck classic is one hell of a downer, transforming dreams into nightmares, and making a point that everything can decay terribly with time—even our sweetest reveries.

 A similar observation was made recently in the low-rent, franchise-hijacking horror film Winnie the Pooh: Blood and Honey, with Christopher Robin returning to the 100 Acre Woods after many years of absence to discover his cuddly old pals have turned feral.
 The only film directed by renowned editor Walter Murch, Return to Oz—which arrived in 1985, some four and a half decades after The Wizard of Oz—is that same scene stretched into an entire feature.
 It’s one of those glorious examples of lunatics being in charge of the movie-making asylum, and one of the darkest, most tone-flipping sequels to a popular family movie ever made—up there with the criminally under-rated Babe: Pig in the City.